Maestro: everything to know about Bradley Cooper’s upcoming Bernstein biopic on Netflix

 Bradley Cooper is directing and starring in the upcoming Netflix film, ‘Maestro’ – a biopic of Leonard Bernstein’s life.
-Here’s everything you need to know about the cast, plot and release date.
+Here’s everything you need to know about the cast, plot and how to watch it.

 Maestro, a biopic about the legendary conductor, composer and pianist, Leonard Bernstein is due to be released on Netflix later this year.